mvolkmann/blog/src/svelte/storybook.md

 - It creates the `.storybook` directory, which contains the `main.js` file that configures Storybook.

-- It creates the `src/stories` directory,
+- It creates the `src/stories` directory
-  which contains several example components and their stories.
+  containing several example components and their stories.
-  Note that typically source files for the components being demonstrated are found in the `src` directory rather than the `stories` directory.
+  Note that typically source files for the components being demonstrated are placed in the `src` directory rather than the `stories` directory.

-To run Storybook locally, enter `npm run storybook`.
+To run Storybook enter `npm run storybook`.

 To add components to Storybook, add one `.stories.js` file for each component